srinivasthomala/PictureAlbum/README.md

 "# PictureAlbum"
  An interactive picture album browser

- Follow the on screen instructions
+ Follow the on screen instructions.
  Please ensure to give security permissions in your browser to load images correctly.